Kopraa/Kopraa/README.md

 📖 I am currently studying for a Computer Science Bachelor Degree ( 3rd / 4 years )

-💻 Technology is my biggest passion since childhood.
+💻 Technology is my biggest passion.

 🖥️ I like to explore and learn about new technologies and accomplishments.